 Step 1.
 Look in the Mirror

-Pull up the Expense vs Budget Report on the web and assess how you’re doing.
-Is there an Envelope that’s over budget (in red)?
-Or under budget by a lot (a short blue bar)?
+Pull up the Spending vs Budget Report on the web and assess how you’re doing.
+Is there an Envelope where you’ve been spending over budget (the orange bar is longer than the green bar)?
+Or under budget by a lot (a really short orange bar)?
 Pick just a couple to start.
-In my household, we were over in Utilities (at 155%!), and under in Household Items (at only 50%).
+In my household, we were over in Utilities (by almost double!), and under in Household Items (only half!).

 Step 2.
 Take Measurements

 Get real numbers.
-With the Envelopes you picked in mind, go to the Expense Breakdown Report.
+With the Envelopes you picked in mind, go to the Spending by Envelope Report.
 Find out how much you actually spent last month — or your average across a few months.
-In our case, we averaged $213 per month for Utilities and $62 per month for Household Items.
+In our case, we averaged $166 per month for Utilities and $54 per month for Household Items.

 Step 3.
 Tailor It

-On Edit Budgets, compare your budget amounts with actual spending, then tailor your budget.
+On the Add/Edit Envelopes page, compare your budget amounts with actual spending, then tailor your budget.
 This may mean simply reallocating money in your budget — or changing your spending.
-We bumped Utilities up and knocked Household down both by $63, which brought us closer to a realistic budget.
+We bumped Utilities up and knocked Household down both by $50, which brought us closer to a realistic budget.
 As a last sanity check, make sure the total at the bottom still fits within your income — if not, adjust other Envelopes’ budgets or increase your income (side gig, anyone?).